 The initial mineral resource estimate utilized widely spaced drill holes that tested a portion of the interpreted Zone 1 mineralization surrounding a low-grade porphyry core.
-More drilling will be required in the southwest and northwest sectors to completely evaluate the mineral resource potential of Zone 1 (Figure 11).
-The Company elected to complete a mineral resource estimate at this stage to quantify the size of the drilled portion of Zone 1 and use the three-dimensional mineralization model for future drill hole planning to potentially expand the size of Zone 1 and upgrade the Mineral Resource from Inferred to Indicated.
+More drilling will be required in the southwest and northwest sectors to completely evaluate the mineral resource potential of Zone 1 (Figure 14).
+The

+Company elected to complete a mineral resource estimate at this stage to quantify the size of the drilled portion of Zone 1 and use the three-dimensional mineralization model for future drill hole planning to potentially expand the size of Zone 1 and upgrade the Mineral Resource from Inferred to Indicated.

 Figure 13.
-Section through 260050 E to illustrate the position of the constraining pit shell in relation to the original topographic surface and the block model used for the Mineral Resource estimate.
-The shaded area is the interpreted position of the low-grade quartz monzonite porphyry stock that occupies the core of Zone.
-Please refer to Error!
-Reference source not found. for the section location.
+Section through 260000 E (looking west) to illustrate the position of the constraining pit shell in relation to the original topographic surface and the block model used for the Mineral Resource estimate.
+The central lower grade area is the interpreted position of the low-grade quartz monzonite porphyry stock that occupies the core of Zone.
+Please refer to for the section location A-A' in